grammyjs/website/site/docs/resources/comparison.md

-# How grammY compares to other bot frameworks
+# How Grammy Compares to Other Bot Frameworks

 While grammY uses some concepts known from other bot frameworks (and web frameworks), it was written from scratch for optimal readability and performance.
 In other words, it does not use any code of competing projects, but it will still feel familiar to users of some frameworks.